genenotebook/genenotebook/.docs/source/installing.rst

 	curl https://install.meteor.com/ | sh
 	git clone https://github.com/holmrenser/genebook

+Check this_ if you run into npm user persission problems.

 The following will let you run a development version on your local machine:

 .. code-block:: bash